Choosing a comedy improv school can be a dark art. If you don’t know improv, how do you know how to tell which improv school is best for you?

 Both methods can be used for either short form or long form improvisation, but Johnstone’s impro system works best for short form, and the Chicago method works best for long form.

-When applying for a course, research the types of comedy you like.
+When applying for an improv course, research the types of comedy you like.
 Look at the sitcoms and stand up comedians you like, and find out what which method of improvisation training they’ve had.
 When choosing an improv school, ask them which method they teach.
 If they don’t know, or say it’s all the same, then maybe look at a different school.

 Academy of Improvisation (AOI) is the only school which teaches more than one method, including both Johnstone’s impro and Chicago improv, because we’re the school that first figured out how to do it.
 We’re also the first school in Australia to have taught the Chicago method — even though others have made similar claims.